jchryssanthacopoulos/quantum_information/assignment_2/README.md

 $ compiled/exercise_2
  Enter number of rows, columns, and inner dimension: a b c
  Dimensions need to be integers!

 # non-positive integers
 $ compiled/exercise_2
  Enter number of rows, columns, and inner dimension:
 1, 2, -1
  Dimensions must be greater than zero!
 ```

-You can also run with the `-v/--verbose` flag, which prints the input and output matrices as an aid to debugging:
+When you run with the `-v/--verbose` flag, it prints the input and output matrices as an aid to debugging:

 ```
  Running in verbose mode ...